sjayawardena/p2-capital-cities-quiz/README.md

 - HTML5 - to code for each page.
 - CSS - to style each page.
 - JavaScript - to program all elements of how the quiz functions and moves through screens.
-- [Github](https://github.com/) - to create and store the repository for the website.
+- [GitHub](https://github.com/) - to create and store the repository for the website.
-- [GitPod](https://www.gitpod.io/) - the Integrated Development Environment (IDE) used to build the site, and to 'git commit' and 'git push' back to the Github repository.
+- [GitPod](https://www.gitpod.io/) - the Integrated Development Environment (IDE) used to build the site, and to 'git commit' and 'git push' back to the GitHub repository.
 - [Balsamiq](https://balsamiq.com/wireframes/) - Application used on Mac to create wireframes.
 - [Google Fonts](https://fonts.google.com/) - both fonts used in this project were chosen via Google Fonts and linked to at the top of the 'style.css' file.
 - [icons8 website](https://icons8.com/) - the favicons were downloaded from here.